RebelTechnology/OpenWareLab/CPlusPlus/README.md

 ### Audio
-The first class you should get familiar with is `FloatArray`, which is contains a channel of audio.
+The first class you should get familiar with is `FloatArray`, which contains a channel of audio.
 It is delivered to you in a `SampleBuffer` in the `processAudio()` callback.

 ```
   void processAudio(AudioBuffer &buffer){